Skip to content

 A short narrative of what has happened lately

-A few years later, while traveling abroad in the summer of 2004, I failed to renew the domain in due time, and an impostor within the fractal art community seized the opportunity to register the TLD for his own use.
-My guess was he intended to drive more visitors to his fractal-related site, but when the ploy didn’t pay off, the con artist simply stopped renewing the domain, and so fractovia.org soon landed in the possession of some domain speculator, by then rampant on the net.
+A few years later, while traveling abroad in the summer of 2004, I failed to renew the domain on time, and an impostor within the fractal art community seized the opportunity to register the TLD for his own use.
+My guess was that he intended to drive more visitors to his site, but when the ploy didn’t pay off, the con artist simply stopped renewing the domain.
+And so fractovia.org soon ended up in the hands of some domain speculator, by then rampant on the net.
 Me?
-I simply lost it forever since I couldn’t pay the juicy “ransom” requested to rescue it… to this day.
+I simply lost it forever, unable to pay the juicy ransom demanded to rescue it… to this day.

-That event is partially to blame for my long lost love for fractal image exploration in the years to come.
-I even tried to coin a new catchy name, to start anew, but some adult-life circumstances plotted against it, and eventually other affairs filled the spot once reserved for fractal art.
-The last update on old Fractovia registered on 2 April 2007; the website went dormant since then.
-Not a single change: virtually rotting, information getting old, contacts lost in time… Until my current ISP recently collapsed in its own way, opening a chance for me to reconnect to the curiosity that once gave life to this passion.
+The last update on old Fractovia registered on 2007 April 2; the website went dormant since then.
+Not a single change: virtually rotting, information getting old, contacts lost in time… Until my current ISP recently collapsed in its own way, giving me a chance to reconnect with the curiosity that once gave life to this passion.

 And so here I am.
 I still have to come up with a new name, though…